johnhenry/time-capsule/readme.md

 #Time Capsule

-This is an example of an asynchronous application in node It allows you to post text to a server and, after time, retreive it via a key.
+This is an example of an asynchronous application in node.
+It allows you to post text to a server and, after time, retreive it via a key.

 ##Installation